HoHieuLuc/js-easy-exercises/super-easy.md

 - C: `{ a: "b" }` and `["a"]`
 - D: `{Symbol('a'): 'b'}` and `[]`

+_Answer_and_Explain: D. The Object.keys() method returns an array of a given object's own enumerable property names, Symbols are not enumerable.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>